 After you’ve got your device up and running, it’s time to find the ideal app.
 One of the best video chat tips we can provide is to download an app that is simple and easy to use.
-For users who have an iPhone or iPad, Facetime is probably your best bet.
+Facetime is your best bet, if you have an iPhone or iPad.
 You won’t have to create an account.
 Instead, your senior can use the phone number of any loved one and you’ll be able to speak with them via video chat.

 Find a Good Location

 Another one of our video chat tips for seniors is to make sure you find an ideal location for video calls.
 Your senior should usually have no issue calling from his or her room.
 We recommend turning off any TVs or radios to prevent background noise.
 On the other end, make sure you’re in a quiet area and that the microphone is picking up your voice.
 Remember that many seniors have difficulty hearing, so you want to make sure it’s easy as possible for them to hear you.
 If you have multiple people who are eager to talk to their loved ones, make sure they’re speaking one at a time.

 At the end of the day, one of the best video chat tips for seniors and/or their loved ones is to have some patience.
 Remember that this is a new piece of technology and a new way to communicate, so there’s going to be bumps in the road.
 The best thing to do is to just be patient.
 Everyone is adjusting to the “new norm,” especially seniors.
 This is why it’s important to just relax and realize that everyone is trying their best to adjust.

 Have you had experience video chatting with your loved one?
 What tips would you give?